French Martini

 FREQUENTLY ASKED QUESTIONS

-The French Martini is traditionally considered a pre-dinner drink, but this sweet easy-to-drink cocktail pairs well with whatever you’re celebrating.
-French Martinis also make the best wedding cocktails—the fresh raspberry garnish and white foam top make it a truly sophisticated and romantic toast for your wedding reception.
-Of course, French cocktails also go very well with France-themed occasions and celebrations, like Bastille Day.
+Traditionally considered a pre-dinner drink, but this sweet easy-to-drink cocktail pairs well with whatever you’re celebrating.
+It also makes the best wedding cocktails—the fresh raspberry garnish and white foam top make it a truly sophisticated and romantic toast for your wedding reception.
+Of course, French cocktails also go very well with themed occasions and celebrations like Bastille Day.

 Short answer?
 The original addition of French black raspberry liqueur heralded the cocktail’s connection with France.
 The liqueur recipe goes back to the 1600s and legend has it that King Louis XIV was mesmerized by a bottle of liqueur he received during an annual visit to the Loire Valley region.
 A cocktail with the royal seal of approval?
 Sign us up!